 Before use, it is important to remember that the wearer must read and understand the User Instructions provided as a part of the product packaging.
 A written respiratory protection program must also be implemented that meets all the requirements of 29 CFR 1910.134.
 To learn more about how to implement and manage a program, please see our Center for Respiratory Protection.

-For guidance on how to set up a respiratory program and to learn more about what PAPR systems may benefit your workforce, please do not hesitate to call us at 1-800-243-4630 today.
+For guidance on how to set up a respiratory program and to learn more about what PAPR systems may benefit your workforce, please do not hesitate to contact our health and safety specialists at 1-800-243-4630 today.